zelstan/github-demo/README.md

-# github-demo
+# Starter Web Project
-A simple demo repository to sho the basic  Git workflow
+This is a simple website project for showing how to use Git and Github Together.

+## Introduction

+## Purpose

+## Deployment

+## How to contribute